ictdepends/docs/Ubuntu_install_Lenovo_aarch64_3rd_Sep_2025.md

 Insert flash drive into machine, it reads a E.

-Open BalenaEtcher.
+Open BalenaEtcher. - works on both Windows and Linux and it is an easy and stright forward solution.

 Click on 'Flash from file', select ubuntu-25.04-live-server-arm64.iso from File Explorer, click open.

-Click 'Select target' on balenaEtcher
+Click 'Select target' on balenaEtcher.
+Select1 D:,E: will get override into one by balena.

+Flash!